 Their versatility meant that they were some of the first Police Dogs in Great Britain and Germany.
 But they were eventually replaced by German Shepherds because of their more formidable appearance and strength.
 According to the American Kennel Club (AKC), the Airedale Terrier was the 20th most popular dog in 1949.
 But now, he consistently finds himself around the 60th most popular dog breed.

 After a hard day’s work protecting his people and property, he’ll settle down on the sofa for some well-deserved cuddles.
 This guy is a huge snuggle bug, and Airedale lovers claim he is the best canine cuddler!
 So, if you seek a large affectionate pooch, the Airedale could be the one for you.
-He also has a soft spot for children, so he’ll usually gravitate towards them for cuddles.
+He also has a soft spot for children, so he’ll usually gravitate toward them for cuddles.

 The Airedale is lots of fun and rarely sits still.
 This means he needs an active family, but they will be rewarded with endless canine entertainment.
 If he becomes bored, he will become a seriously naughty pup.
 Barking, digging, and chewing are his top hobbies when restless.
 It is his energy and restless naughtiness that many families underestimate.
 It’s fair to say that he is an intense dog who needs constant stimulation.
 Meaning he is not everyone’s cup of tea.